HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 - The median _raw_ desktop page contains 369 words, versus 360 words in 2020.
 - The median _raw_ mobile page contains 321 words, versus 312 words in 2020.
 - Raw mobile pages contain 13.1% fewer words than rendered desktop pages.
 Note that Google is a mobile-only index.
-Content not on the mobile desktop may not get indexed.
+Content not on the mobile HTML version may not get indexed.

 {{ figure_markup(
    image="visible-raw-words-percentile.png",